-1.13 Hermitage Parish Council, as the Neighbourhood Plan authority, will be responsible for maintaining and periodically revisiting the Neighbourhood Plan to ensure relevance and to monitor delivery.
+1.12 Hermitage Parish Council, as the qualifying body, will be responsible for maintaining and periodically revisiting the Neighbourhood Plan to ensure relevance and to monitor delivery.
+This may be done through the Neighbourhood Plan Steering Group.

 2 LOCAL CONTEXT